6 players at risk of missing Arsenal vs Man United showdown at the Emirates

 Meanwhile, Manchester United will be without Dutch defender Matthijs de Ligt, whose back injury has taken longer than expected to heal.

-Michael Carrick has adopted a different approach since the departure of Ruben Amorim, switching to a back four, with Harry Maguire and Lisandro Martinez performing impressively at the heart of the defence.
+Michael Carrick has adopted a different approach since the departure of Ruben Amorim, switching to a back four, with Harry Maguire and Lisandro Martinez holding the heart of the defence.
 The former Red Devils midfielder said via United In Focus:

 “He had a bit of a setback before I arrived, only small, but he was a little bit slower than we had liked.
 He’s getting closer, and hopefully, in the next couple of weeks, he will be back and around it.”